bounswe/bounswe2018group3/README.md

-# Bogazici University SWE Group 3
+# The 9 11 Deniers

 Welcome to BOUN-SWE Group-3 repository.
 We are studying on Cultural Activities Project.